pjrebsch/finity/README.md

 ### `onInvalidTransition`

-While the types prevent transition functions from being called with invalid states, race conditions in the consuming application's code make it possible for transitions to be called for a state after that state has already transitioned.
-This represents a bug in the consuming application's code and this config makes it possible to report those occurrences.
+While the types prevent transition functions from being called with invalid states, the consuming application's code can still perform invalid transitions.
+This config makes it possible to report such occurrences.

-_An invalid transition will only be detected in this way if whatever the current state is does not allow transition to the next state (this will be improved with [#7](https://github.com/pjrebsch/finity/issues/7))._
+> [!NOTE]
+> Performing an invalid transition will _not_ throw an error—it will simply call this configured function.

 The configured function receives an `InvalidTransitionError` with the following notable properties:

+- `reason`: indicates the type of invalid transition (`"stale"` or `"disallowed"`)
 - `state`:
   - `name`: the name of the state if assigned
-  - `from`: the current state at the time of transition
+  - `from`: the state at the time of attempted transition
   - `to`: the state to which transition was attempted
+- `tick`:
+  - `current`: the state's monotonic counter value when the transition was attempted
+  - `bound`: the monotonic counter value that was required for the transition to be valid
 - `message`: a default error message with basic details
 - `stack`: a stack trace if the JS runtime supports it